2014 United States House of Representatives elections in Nevada: Overview

+Statewide

 By district

 Results of the 2014 United States House of Representatives elections in Nevada by district:

 District 1

 Nevada's 1st congressional district occupies most of Nevada's largest city, Las Vegas, as well as parts of North Las Vegas and parts of unincorporated Clark County.
-The district is now staunchly Democratic.
-The incumbent is Democrat Dina Titus, who has represented the 1st district since January 2013 and easily won her bid for re-election on November 4, 2014.
+The district is strongly Democratic.
+The incumbent Democrat Dina Titus, who had represented the 1st district since January 2013 and the 3rd district between 2009 and 2011, ran for re-election.